WaldoCampos/s3bir/README.md

 This repository contains different ways of creating Sketch-Based Image Retrieval models trained using the Self-Supervised paradigm.

-To start training a model, create a configuration file and use it with main.py
+To start training a model, create a configuration file and use it with train.py

+``python train.py --config your_config.ini``

+To evaluate a model, use eval.py with the same configuration file

-``python main.py --config your_config.ini``
+``python eval.py --config your_config.ini``